Recurrent neural chemical reaction networks that approximate arbitrary dynamics: Recurrent neural chemical reaction networks (RNCRNs)

 In what follows, we call the ODE right-hand side $(f_1,f_2,\ldots,f_N)$ a \emph{vector field}, which we assume is sufficiently smooth.
 Without loss of generality, we assume that~(\ref{eq:target_ODEs}) has desirable dynamical features in the positive orthant $\mathbb{R}_{>}^N$.
 If such features are located elsewhere, a suitable affine change of coordinates can be used to move these features to the positive orthant~\cite{plesa_chemical_2016}.

-We wish to find a neural CRN with some chemical species $X_1,\dots,X_N$ such that the RREs for these species approximate the target ODEs~(\ref{eq:target_ODEs}).
-To this end, let us consider the RREs and initial conditions given by
+We wish to find a neural CRN with some chemical species $X_1,\dots,X_N$ whose concentrations approximate the solutions of the target ODEs~(\ref{eq:target_ODEs}).
+Inspired by the chemical perceptron~(\ref{eq:smoothmax_perceptron_ode}), let us consider the RREs and initial conditions given by

-We call the CRN corresponding to the RREs~(\ref{eq:single_layer_RRE}) a \emph{recurrent neural chemical reaction network} (RNCRN).
-In Figure~\ref{fig:RNCRN}, we schematically display this RNCRN with $N = 1$.
-The RNCRN consists of two sub-networks, the first of which is the executive sub-system, shown in purple in Figure~\ref{fig:RNCRN}, which contains chemical reactions which directly change the \emph{executive} species $X_1,X_2,\ldots,X_N$.
+We call the CRN corresponding to the RREs~(\ref{eq:single_layer_RRE}) a \emph{recurrent neural chemical reaction network} (RNCRN), and display it schematically in Figure~\ref{fig:RNCRN}.
+The RNCRN consists of two sub-networks: the executive system and the neural system.
+The executive system contains chemical reactions which directly change the \emph{executive} species $X_1,X_2,\ldots,X_N$.
 Note that the initial conditions for the executive species from~(\ref{eq:single_layer_RRE}) match the target initial conditions from~(\ref{eq:target_ODEs}).
-The second sub-network is called the neural sub-system, shown in yellow in Figure~\ref{fig:RNCRN}, and it contains those reactions which directly influence the auxiliary species $Y_1,Y_2,\ldots,Y_M$, for which we allow arbitrary initial conditions $b_1,b_2,\ldots,b_M \ge 0$.
-These species can be formally identified as chemical perceptrons, see~(\ref{eq:smoothmax_perceptron_ode})--(\ref{eq:example_nCRN}).
-However, let us stress that the CRN~(\ref{eq:example_nCRN}) with RRE~(\ref{eq:smoothmax_perceptron_ode}) depends on the \emph{parameters} $x_1,x_2,\ldots,x_N$.
-In contrast, the concentrations of chemical perceptrons from the RNCRN depend on the executive \emph{variables} $x_1(t),x_2(t),\ldots,x_N(t)$, which in turn depend on the perceptron concentrations $y_1(t),y_2(t),\ldots,y_M(t)$.
+On the other hand, the neural system contains the reactions which directly influence the auxiliary species $Y_1,Y_2,\ldots,Y_M$, for which we allow arbitrary initial conditions $b_1,b_2,\ldots,b_M \ge 0$.
+These species can be formally identified as chemical perceptrons, see~(\ref{eq:smoothmax_perceptron_ode}).
+However, let us stress that the RRE~(\ref{eq:smoothmax_perceptron_ode}) depends on the \emph{parameters} $x_1,x_2,\ldots,x_N$.
+In contrast, the concentrations of chemical perceptrons from the RNCRN depend on the time-dependent executive \emph{variables} $x_1(t),x_2(t),\ldots,x_N(t)$, which in turn depend on the perceptron concentrations $y_1(t),y_2(t),\ldots,y_M(t)$.
 In other words, there is a feedback between the executive and neural systems, giving the RNCRN a recurrent character.
 This feedback is catalytic in nature: the chemical perceptrons are catalysts in the executive system; similarly, executive species are catalysts in the neural system.